pikcube/Setting-Up-the-Slay-the-Spire-2-Debugger/README.md

 ## Setting up the Debugger (Once Per Project)

-Actually setting up the debugger is pretty straight forward once you can launch the game at all.
-Slay the Spire 2 was made in Godot 4, which supports debuggers out of the box.
+Actually setting up the debugger is pretty straightforward once you can launch the game at all.
+Slay the Spire 2 was made in Godot 4, which supports debuggers without any additional modifications.

 At a high level, you need to
 1. Compile your mod for `Debug` (with Optimizations Off)